LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 ## Running the Code
 <p align="justify">
 As the code calculates the diffusion coefficient of molecules in confined fluids, the coefficients have a dependency of the position in z.
-Therefore, special care must be taken to chose the interval for calculation according to the density profile.
+Therefore, special care must be taken to chose the interval for calculation according to the density profile.It is only possible to calculate the coefficent for small layers inside the pore.

   <em><p align="center">
   <b>Figure 02</b>.
 Example of a density profile of a 5nm slit pore of calcite containing methane.